-The schedule of talks and speaker biographies are available below.
-Recorded audio of the presentations will be available on this page after the meeting has taken place.
-Meeting papers will be published in a future issue of Philosophical Transactions B.
+Speaker biographies and abstracts are available below.
+Recorded audio of the presentations are also available below (where speaker permission has been given).
+Meeting papers are available in an issue of Philosophical Transactions B.

-This meeting will be followed by a related satellite meeting 'Readers, writers and erasers' to be held at the Royal Society at Chicheley Hall on 24 - 25 May 2017.
+This meeting was followed by a related satellite meeting 'Readers, writers and erasers' held at the Royal Society at Chicheley Hall on 24 - 25 May 2017.